tuck1s/proj/README.md

 [![ci](https://github.com/tuck1s/proj/actions/workflows/ci.yaml/badge.svg)](https://github.com/tuck1s/proj/actions/workflows/ci.yaml)

-This is a simple Python project structure with source files that build into a single command-line tool.
+This is a simple Python project template, with source files that build a single command-line tool.

 `pip` is used to install project dependencies.
-To avoid running this as root, the container runs as user `vscode`.
+The container runs as user `vscode`.

 ## Tests
-`pytest` tests are included, these can be opened and run locally or in a Docker container.
+`pytest` and example unit tests are included.

 The tests can be run from the vscode [testing menu](https://code.visualstudio.com/docs/python/testing#_configure-tests), or from a terminal.

 ```
 pytest

 ===================================================== test session starts ======================================================
 platform linux -- Python 3.12.9, pytest-8.3.5, pluggy-1.5.0
 rootdir: /workspaces/proj